pflanze/vcard-scm/README.md

 # vcard-scm: VCard files from Scheme

-This is currently just a VCard generator, not parser.
-It attempts to support OpenPGP keys well.
+This is currently just a VCard generator, not a parser.

 * `vcard.scm`: the definition of the VCard file format.

-* `vcard-easy.scm`: an abstraction on top of the bare VCard structures that takes care of proper (as far as this author can say) embedding of data so that it has the best chance to actually be shown to the recipient.
-(Suggestions for improvements welcome!)
+* `vcard-easy.scm`: an abstraction that simplifies the data format of vcard a bit, and more importantly, tries to fill it into a vcard container in a way that makes it most likely for users of today's apps to see in the right way.
+It also tries to embed OpenPGP fingerprints in the best way possible.

+  (Suggestions for improvements welcome, this depends on your feedback, as I don't have access to every app out there!)

 * `qrencode.scm`: generate QR codes from strings by using the qrencode command line tool.

-* `examples.scm`: how to make use of all of this.
+* `examples.scm`: how to make use of the above.

 ## Installation of dependencies on Debian